rhezab/smile/docs/starting.md

 # Starting a new project

 When you start a new project, there are a few one-time steps you must take.
-These essentially boil down to copying the current version of the **🫠 Smile** project, adjusting the configuration settings for your project, and running a setup script.
+These include copying the current version of the **🫠 Smile** project, adjusting the configuration settings for your project, and running a setup script.